 OZONE FOR DRINKING WATER DISINFECTION

-Due to its rapid decay rate, ozone can only be used as a primary disinfectant.
-It must also be generated on-site due to its instability.
-ClO2 and Ozone both work over a wide pH range without forming DBPs.
-Contrary to ClO2, Ozone is known to react with natural organic matter (NOM).
+The oxidant and disinfectant properties of ozone make it ideal for water treatment.
+Ozone is effective against water borne pathogens and disintegrates bacterial cell walls, chlorine does not do this.
+Also, Due to its rapid decay rate, ozone reverts to oxygen.
+It must also be generated on-site, so there is no need for chemical storage.
+Ozone work over a wide pH range without forming DBPs.
+Contrary to Chlorine, Ozone reacts with natural organic matter (NOM).
 Among all oxidizing biocides, ozone is the most effective chemical disinfectant against Cryptosporidium.
-Both Ozone and ClO2 are highly effective at removing bacteria and viruses; however, Ozone has much lower CT values than ClO2.
+Both Ozone and Chlorine are highly effective at removing bacteria and viruses; however, Ozone has much lower CT values than Chlorine.
 Both are very effective at controlling the growth of biofilm.
-In addition, the oxidizing properties of Ozone can also reduce the concentration of iron, manganese, and sulfur and reduce or eliminate taste and odor problems.
+In addition, the oxidizing properties of ozone can also reduce the concentration of iron, manganese, and sulfur and reduce or eliminate taste and odor problems.

 - Ozone is more effective than chlorine in destroying viruses and bacteria.

 - The ozonation process utilizes a short contact time.